Update Your Staircase: How to Remove and Install Carpet on the Stairs

 - staple gun or electric stapler

-Before: These photos show the carpeted stairs before starting this staircase overhaul.
+These photos show the carpeted stairs before starting this staircase overhaul.
 The carpet is worn and dirty and needs a facelift.
-Of course I didn’t bother vacuuming before carpet removal began.
+Of course, I didn’t bother vacuuming before carpet removal began.

-Removing Carpet Step 1: Begin carpet removal.
+Begin removing the carpet.
 Grasping a corner of the carpet, I began pulling until I had loosened carpet in one of the top staircase corners.
 I then pulled the carpet off the entire stair riser.
 I recommend working on one part at a time before moving on; for example, do one riser completely before pulling more carpet up off the adjoining tread.

 TIP: Wear gloves (which I did just after snapping these first photos, thank goodness) and be extremely careful.
 Those staples are vicious and sneaky.